-The Education Workforce Council (Main Functions) (Wales) Regulations 2015, as amended, stipulates a Code must be published which specifies the standards of professional conduct and practice expected of persons registered with the EWC.
+The Education Workforce Council (Main Functions) (Wales) Regulations 2015, as amended, stipulates a code must be published which specifies the standards of professional conduct and practice expected of persons registered with the EWC.

-This Code sets out the key principles of good conduct and professional practice EWC registrants uphold, and is intended to inform, support and guide all in their day to day conduct and practice.
-It is also information for parents, the public and stakeholders involved in the education of learners in Wales, and learners themselves, as to the standards they can expect from registrants.
+This Code sets out the key principles of good conduct and professional practice EWC registrants uphold, and is intended to inform, support, and guide all in their day-to-day conduct and practice.
+It is also information for parents/guardians, the public, and stakeholders involved in the education of learners and young people in Wales, and learners and young people themselves, as to the standards they can expect from registrants.

 Failure by a registrant to adhere to the Code may call their registration with the EWC into question.
-The EWC has legal powers to investigate and hear cases of alleged unacceptable professional conduct, serious professional incompetence and criminal offences involving registrants.
-Every case is investigated on its own merits, including the employment context (the sector / practitioner role) involved.
+The EWC has legal powers to investigate and hear cases of alleged unacceptable professional conduct, serious professional incompetence, and criminal offences involving registrants.
+Every case is investigated on its own merits, including the employment context (the sector/practitioner role) involved.
 The Code is applied proportionately to any facts found proven in a particular case.